 I liked the story.
 I was able to fully immerse myself in the lore and the immaculate worldbuilding.
 And that was really something I have rarely seen anywhere else.
 I was contemplating whether to give this 3 or 4, but had to round up for the creativity in this area alone.
 I truly loved it.

 My issue is mainly with the level of detail and the language.
 Some scenes are so excellently written that I felt like I was part of them, observing everything around me, noticing all the small things happening myself.
 Others, especially those concerned with Paul's inner conflicts, were almost excruciatingly abstract.
-And even though the language was beautiful throughout, I often found myself losing track in those sections (and, occasionally, genuinely having trouble understanding things linguistically, even with …
+And even though the language was beautiful throughout, I often found myself losing track in those sections (and, occasionally, genuinely having trouble understanding things linguistically, …

 The first roughly two chapters were quite difficult to get into.
 Many terms I didn't understand, and I naturally didn't have a grasp of the political landscape, which would've been quite important to understand at the start.
 However, this feeling soon went away, as the situation became clearer.